DFPercush/PhysicalQuantity/README.txt

 	3. In PhysicalQuantity.h, find all the DeclareLiteral() macros and add:
 		DeclareLiteral(symbol)  // again, do not put in quotes

 	4. Rebuild the hash tables.
-Compile the VC project or 'make' on a PC and invoke with the command line "hash". e.g.
-			./PhysicalQuantity.exe hash > include/PhysicalQuantity/hashTables.h
+		There is a separate VC project called genhashtables, and its output is to be fed back into the main project as hashTables.h ($OutputDir)/genhashtables > include/PhysicalQuantity/hashTables.h

 	5. Examine the generated file to see if the bucket size is obnoxious, i.e. lots of hashing collisions.